310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 <th>(I guess that proves just how attentive and interested everyone in school is to see the live show for defeating the Five Eccentrics.)</th>

-<th>(… If Shinkai-kun’s planning to participate in that “Battle versus the Sea God” performance, I doubt he’d be at the ocean…)</th>
+<th>(…If Shinkai-kun’s planning to participate in that “Battle versus the Sea God” performance, I doubt he’d be at the ocean…)</th>

 <th>(I mean, apparently he accepted the challenge immediately.)</th>